 Location: Fort Ebey State Park lies on the western side of Whidbey Island.
 The park is at 400 Hill Valley Dr., Coupeville, WA 98239.
 It sits 8.5 miles south of Oak Harbor.

 About: This park is open year-round and contains 50 total campsites, 11 of which have RV hook-ups.
 You can spend several days here.
 The fort was originally a coastal defense during World War II.
-You may enjoy exploring Fort Ebey and appreciate the history.
+You may enjoy exploring Fort Ebey and appreciate its history.

 Some campers have been lucky enough to spot submarines heading out to see, but there’s no guarantee that you’ll see one.
 However, due to its proximity to the naval air station, you’ll likely see many jets fly over during all hours of the day and night.

-Amenities: Some sites have 30 or 20 amp power, but most are for dry camping.
+Amenities: Some sites have 30 or 20-amp power, but most are for dry camping.
 Come and enjoy fishing, hiking, and swimming in the water.
 You might even catch some waves as many people enjoy surfing from the beach.
 You may also spot paragliders taking off from the bluff in the park.

 Morton Road Trip Rating: 8/10 — With most of these sites being dry camping, many RVers must rely on their own power source.
 Many also have dense tree overage, making them less ideal for using solar power to charge batteries.